 Contractor-acquired property: Property procured from or otherwise provided by the contractor for the performance of a contract and for the cost of which the contractor is entitled to be reimbursed as a direct item of cost under such contract.
 Title to contractor-acquired property is vested in either the Government or the contractor as determined by the terms of the contract.
 If the Government retains title to property that was contractor-acquired under a contract or grant and subsequently transfers accountability to another contract or grant, the property will be classified under the gaining instrument as contractor-acquired property.

 Expendable property: Property that is expended or consumed in use.
 It includes raw and processed materials, supplies, small tools, etc.

 Fabricated Equipment: Equipment made or constructed from raw or processed materials, supplies, parts, small tools, components, etc. in accordance with the terms of a contract or grant to accomplish specific research purposes or goals.
-A detailed explanation is provided in Part VII of this publication.

 Federal Acquisition Regulation (FAR): The FAR is the single regulation for use by most federal agencies in their acquisition of supplies and services with appropriated funds.
 It should be administered in conjunction with agency-specific supplemental regulations.

 Government-furnished property: Property in the possession of, or directly acquired by the Government and subsequently made available to the contractor (FAR 45.101).

 Government Property: All property owned by or leased to the Government or acquired by the Government under the terms of the contract.
 It includes Government-furnished property (FAR 45.101).